00:00:02 The IIA

 For me, to be honest, I think IAPP actually was a very helpful resource location where I went to understand a lot of these in more detail.

-It, again, I would say it really depends on the country that you are in as well or where your organization is doing business.
+Again, I would say it really depends on the country that you are in as well or where your organization is doing business.

 what regulatory requirements will apply to your particular organization is something that you need to be aware of and do research more into that sector itself in addition to general basic privacy principles and laws and regulations can be looked up.